AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## User Display

-You can hide the entire ‘Complete your profile’ page from the learners.
+You can hide the entire 'Complete your profile' page from the learners.
 The page will not pop up once the learner logs in.

 Note that the existing default behavior does not change.
 This is an optional capability now available to Administrators.